 One challenge we faced was the broad scope of programmatic work underway within the organization, and the task of capturing that scope in a clear, definitive way without losing sight of the larger narrative.
-And while Openlands is highly respected within the conservation community, they faced limited brand recognition due to inconsistent messaging.
-As a result, they were looking to hone their messaging around three areas – land preservation, forestry, and green solutions; the films, then, became an opportunity to kickstart the Openlands brand in this new direction.
+While Openlands is highly respected within the conservation community, they faced limited brand awareness due to inconsistent messaging.
+As a result, they were looking to hone their brand messaging around three areas – land preservation, forestry, and green solutions; the films, then, became an opportunity to kickstart the Openlands brand in this new direction.

 The virtual campaign targeted a number of audience segments, from Openlands members, funders, and volunteers, to conservationists and “climate consumers.”
 The challenge here was to tap into and connect the core values of each segment – from building a more climate resilient and environmentally just future and highlighting the bonds between people and nature, to the importance of collaboration across sectors and program innovation, and last but not least, action-based education, training, and volunteer programs.

-During production itself, our biggest obstacle was accounting for and scheduling the number of locations and talent we sought to get on camera with a limited, two-person crew in a relatively short period of time.
+During film production, our biggest obstacle was accounting for and scheduling the number of locations and talent we sought to get on camera with a limited, two-person crew in a relatively short period of time.
 Due to the Covid pandemic, permits and access to locations, and corresponding on-camera talent shifted up to the very last minute.

 We felt it was important to viscerally explore Debby’s work in the Andes-Amazon region while underlining the importance of Openlands’ work in the Chicago area as it related to global conservation.
 Once we identified our locations and film production schedule, we drafted questions and talking points for interview subjects, building off of background information provided by program staff.